 9. What is your character’s relationship to every other character in the script?

-Depending on the script, I prefer to start simple and build on it as I go: “This is him, this is her, she likes him, he likes someone else, that’s her uncle, he’s so and so’s brother…” Just so I can keep tabs on who is who, what is what, and who means what to whom.
-And I just keep adding and writing down details as I discover them.
+Depending on the script, I prefer to start simple and build on it as I go: “This is him, this is her, she likes him, he likes someone else, that’s her uncle, he’s so-and-so’s brother…” Just so I can keep tabs on the various character relationships.
+From there, I simply keep adding and writing down details as I discover them.

-10. What is your character’s relationship to the yargets in the story?
+10. What is your character’s relationship to the targets in the story?

-Scene by scene, break it down: what are the targets your character needs to hit, and what do they mean to you personally?
+This is a technique that I picked up from the book Declan Donnellan’s The Actor and The Target.
+Scene by scene, break the script down: what are the targets your character needs to hit, and what do they mean to you personally?
 Your specific target list all helps build your character and identifies another aspect of what makes them different to everyone else in the play.
-If you’re unfamiliar with how to identify your targets, check out our book review on Declan Donnellan’s The Actor and The Target.

 11. What is your character’s relationship to the world, the universe and beyond?